 - 1. A Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before dismounting. - 2.
 Open the access door and latch it. - 3.
-To adjust smooth grabrolls (H) up or down, adjust using eyebolts (F). - 4.
+To adjust smooth grabrolls (A) up or down, adjust using eyebolts (B). - 4.
 Readjust drive belt to proper tension (see to "Drive belt"). - 5.
 A Close access door and latch it.

-ROLL SPACING ADJUSTMENT:
+FRONT ROLL SPACING ADJUSTMENT:

 - 1. A Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before dismounting. - 2.
-Open access door and latch it. - 3.
-Adjust bolt (G) to change the gap between smooth grabrolls and scrolled grabrolls.
+Open the access door and latch it. - 3.
+Adjust nuts (B) to change the gap between smooth grabroll (A) and scrolled grabrolls. - 4.
+Readjust drive belt to proper tension (see to "Drive belt"). - 5.
+Adjust nuts (D) to readjust rock trip spring compression (C) to 8.5 in (21.7 cm). - 6. \(\bigcap\) Close access door and latch it.

-To set gap between grabrolls to original factory spacing, adjust bolt (G) so (H) is 2 inches (5 cm).

-- 4. Readjust rock trip spring compression (C) to 8.5 in.
-(21.7 cm). - 5. \(\triangle \) Close and latch access doors before starting machine.